simonborer/a11y-2020/content/posts/the-4th-week.md

     </ol>
 </section>
 <section>
     <p>In order to enforce accessibility compliance and best practices, we need to help our team mates understand these techniques.
-We can encourage our team to use <strong>manual testing tools</strong> like the aXe browser plugin, incorporate <strong>linting</strong> into our build process and <strong>auditing</strong> into our deployment or site monitoring</p>
+We can encourage our team to use <strong>manual testing tools</strong> like the <a href="https://www.deque.com/axe/" target="_blank">aXe browser plugin<span class="show-for-sr"> Opens in a new window</span></a>, incorporate <strong>linting</strong> into our build process and <strong>auditing</strong> into our deployment or site monitoring</p>
     <p>Additionally, because some accessibility techniques, especially ARIA, are context-dependent, automated enforcement can be a challenge.
 Manual <strong>code review</strong> is an essential part of making our whole team stronger and our product better.</p>
 </section>
 <section>